 3. How much house can I afford?

-There are a few various ways to calculate how much house you can and should purchase, but a good rule of thumb would be simply to start with a budget using a mortgage calculator like this one.
+There are a few various ways to calculate how much house you can and should purchase, but a good rule of thumb would be simply to start with a budget using a mortgage calculator.
 You will also want to leave some room for other budget items like utilities, Homeowners Association fees, insurance, and other recurring expenses.

 4. How much do I need for the down payment and closing costs?